top of page

 Review Period

 New counsellors undertake a 3-month review period.
-EWECIC reserves the right to terminate the agreement immediately for breaches of policy, procedure, or ethical frameworks.
-Serious misconduct may override standard discussion procedures.
+EWECIC reserves the right to end this agreement immediately in cases of serious breach of policy, safeguarding concerns, or ethical misconduct.

 Legal Status